Miguel Rueda, MS, ATC

 Chair, Pac 12 Health & Well Being Board; Senior Associate AD/Health & Performance, University of Colorado

-Miguel Rueda is in 12th year in the CU athletic department, his third as the associate athletic director for health and performance, as he was promoted to the position in February 2015.
-Also the head athletic trainer, he previously had served nine-plus years solely in that role after he was hired on August 1, 2006, just days ahead of football camp.
+Miguel Rueda is in 16th year in the CU athletic department, his fourth as the senior associate athletic director for health and performance; he had been the associate AD over the same area since being promoted to the position in February 2015.
+He previously had served nine-plus years as the head athletic trainer for football after he was hired on August 1, 2006, just days ahead of CU’s preseason camp.

 A member of athletic director Rick George’s executive team, he is also the chair of the Pac-12 Student Athlete Health and Well-Being Initiative (SAHWBI), the conference’s medical board (he previously served as the vice-chiar).
 In 2020, he was heavily involved in developing the Pac-12’s regulations, policies and protocols concerning the coronavirus pandemic.
 He has been CU’s institutional representative for the Pac-12’s student health conference since shortly after CU joined the league in 2011, and in that role, he organizes the annual meeting for all sports medicine officials from each league school.

 In his role, he oversees the entire training staff as well as serves as the school’s liaison with the CU Sports Medicine and Performance Center, housed in the athletic department’s Champions Center.
 He also oversees the strength and conditioning and sports nutrition areas as well as CU’s sports psychologist and works closely with campus on research initiatives.

 Rueda, 49, was the second-longest tenured trainer in CU’s athletic history, serving 13 years in that capacity, behind only a 14-year run by Dave Burton, who held the position from 1985-99; one other had served in the role for eight years, and three others for seven.